rdalipo1/pfb2024_TARob_answers/problemsets/Python_11_problemset.md

 ## Challenge Question

 1. Create a method that can compare two DNA Sequence records and returns True if they are the same or False if they are differet.
-Sameness is based on name, organism, and seqeunce.
+Sameness is based on name, organism, and sequence.
 All need to be the same for two objects to be considered the same.